 One of the most popular interactive toys is the treat dispensing toy.
-These toys hold treats or kibble and usually feature a small hole.
+These toys hold their favorite treats or kibble and usually feature a small hole.
 As the dog plays with the toy, treats slip out, and the promise of treats keeps your pup very engaged.
-Try a treat like this monster-themed treat toy that dispenses treats out its mouth from Petco ($7.39).
+Try one like the Kong Wobbler.

 Don't forget your dog's old toys, because there are a few ways to make them feel new again.
 Luckily, a dog's obsession with new toys is only transient, meaning that they forget about toys if it's been awhile since they've played with them.
 So if you change them or make them feel new, you can reinvigorate your dog's interest.
 Try things like:

-- Change its smell by rubbing it in the grass outside or rubbing food on it.
+- Change its smell by rubbing it in the grass outside or rubbing their favorite treats on it.

 - Play with the old toy with your dog to change the toy's value in your dog's mind.